brendanjohnharris/Criticality/README.md

 2. `paper/measurement_noise/measurement_noise_generator.m`: individually for the two input files specified in the script, to generate simulated data for various measurement noise strengths,
 3. `paper/other_systems/plot_systems.m` and `paper/measurement_noise/plot_measurement_noise.m`: to plot the results.

-Figure 6, describing our case study on tracking the visual cortical hierarchy from Neuropixels data, can be reproduced in Julia by activating and instantiating the project located at `paper/Criticality.jl/` then running the following scripts (in order):
+Figure 6, describing our case study on tracking the visual cortical hierarchy from Neuropixels data, can be reproduced in [Julia](https://github.com/JuliaLang/julia) by activating and instantiating the project located at `paper/Criticality.jl/` then running the following scripts (in order):
 1. `SessionSelection.jl`: filter recording sessions based on quality metrics and save the resulting session table,
 2. `DownloadData.jl` (optional; requires hpc): download all data files (~1 TB) for the selected sessions,
 3. `DistributeCriticality` (optional; requires hpc): compute feature values for all sessions in parallel.
-The results from this script are provided in `paper/Criticality.jl/data/`,
+The results of this script are provided in `paper/Criticality.jl/data/`,
 4. `plot_DistributedCriticality.jl`: plot all analyses from the paper.
 5. `HierarchyPlot.jl`: plot the schematic of the mouse visual cortical hierarchy.